jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (ba) administer allocations relating to industry and agriculture in accordance with sections 80 to 86E; and (c) approve the use of unique emissions factors by participants in accordance with section 91; and (d) direct the Registrar to transfer New Zealand units to which participants are entitled for removal activities to participants’ holding accounts; and
-  (e) ensure participants comply with this Part and Part 5 and to take any action that may be appropriate to enforce those provisions and the provisions of any regulations made under this Part; and
+  (e) ensure participants and eligible persons comply with this Part and Part 5 and to take any action that may be appropriate to enforce those provisions and the provisions of any regulations made under this Part; and
   (f) publish information in accordance with section 89; and (g) issue emissions rulings to help persons meet their obligations under this Part and Part 5.
 (2) The EPA must comply with any direction that the Minister gives under section 88(1).